Apache pilot fueled by competing in triathlon endurance races

 |0

-This work, Apache pilot fueled by competing in triathlon endurance races, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Apache pilot fueled by competing in triathlon endurance races, by Joe Lacdan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.